 - In exceptional cases, the chairperson may give special permission for registration if points 3 and 4, listed above, are not met.

-- Students who wish to register a course at another university must abide by the conditions stated in section I.2 and I.3 (Cross Registration).
+- Students who wish to register a course at another university must abide by the conditions stated in the Registration Rules, sections I.2 and I.3 (Cross-Registration).

 B. Registration for Pass/No Pass Courses